zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 So, Nadia says that she likes going to diners and hole in the walls and mom and pop restaurants.
 “For me,” she says, “it’s the food that counts, not the ambiance.”
 “The food that counts” is a form of a more  general expression: “it’s the (something) that counts.”
 This phrase is used to sho w that one particular thing is what is really important, what really matters.
 For some people, if they go on vacation they don’t care about how much it costs, they d on’t care about what kind of room they have at the hotel, it’s the temperatu re – it’s the weather that counts.
 That’s the most important for them, that it be  warm for example.
 Well that’s what Nadia is saying, the most important thing i s the food at a restaurant, not the ambiance.
 I should mention that there are som e other meanings coming from that expression, “it’s the (something) that counts,” and those can be found in the Learning Guide.
 Getting back to “ambiance” (amb iance), that’s a general word to describe the environment, or more specifically her e, the way that a place looks, especially a restaurant or a bar.
 How it feels, wh at kind of lighting it has, what the furniture is like, all of these things are par t of the ambiance.

-So you can get the idea here that Nadia is probably goi ng to complain about the ambiance, even though she says the food is the most import ant thing, because at the end of this sentence she says “but…” – “it’s the food th at counts, not the ambiance, but…” and Russell says, “I thought you’d love thi s place (meaning I thought you would love this place).
+So you can get the idea here that Nadia is probably going to complain about the ambiance, even though she says the food is the most import ant thing, because at the end of this sentence she says “but…” – “it’s the food th at counts, not the ambiance, but…” and Russell says, “I thought you’d love thi s place (meaning I thought you would love this place).
 It’s my favorite gr easy spoon.”
 A “greasy (greasy) spoon,” like the spoon you eat with, is a small r estaurant that serves

  informal foods, so it’s similar to the other expressions we  used, but specifically it often serves fried foods such as hamburgers and French fr ies.
 Well, hamburgers aren’t fried, but the French fries are.
 That’s what a greasy spoon is.
 “Grease” is another word here for “fat.”
 It’s usually a negative w ay of describing a restaurant.